LMaiorano/StravaWeather/Documentation/Design plan/Design plan.md

 on the number of visitors per segment.
 A difference of 20% (this percentage could change later in the project) in comparision with the baseline stands for a causation between the (certain type of) weather and outdoor sporting activities.

 The overall weather score will be compared with the weatherscore the KNMI provides to check whether it makes sense.

-**MOSCOW method of features**

-This is a prioritized list of features that were considered during the initial design phase.

-*Must Have*
-* Strava module
-* Weather module
-* Analysis module
-* Controller module

-*Should Have*
-* Visualisation Module

-*Could Have*
-* Advice where you should bike based on weather predictions
-* Interactive heat map

-*Won't Have*
-* App to show data results
-* Feedback to Strava
-* Expand data analysis to outside The Netherlands
-* Implementation of traffic signs and jam avoidance